Status: Special Area of Conservation (SAC)

 4. Assessment of progress towards conservation objectives

 No long-term condition monitoring data are available to determine whether the MPA is moving towards or has reached its conservation objectives.
 The site has a ‘restore’ conservation objective based on a vulnerability assessment that examined exposure to activities associated with pressures to which the protected feature of the site is considered sensitive.
 This suggests the site is unlikely to be moving towards its conservation objective and that management measures may be required to meet this objective.
 Site condition monitoring data will improve our confidence in this assessment and the results of the 2015 monitoring survey will inform future progress assessments.
-Further information will be provided in the Assessment section as it becomes available.

 Last updated: October 2017